 1. Introduce Your Dog To The Crate

 Call your dog and throw a treat inside the crate.
 When you call your dog, you should name this event “Crate”.
 For example, I would say something like this: “Lucy come here, come to crate”.
 You should induce this commands early from the very first day of training, so after quite a while, whenever your dog hears this command “Crate”, your dog has been accustomed to go into the crate willingly.

 When your dog goes into the crate, praise your dog and throw another treat or two.
 Remember, your voice should be calm and relaxed when you call your dog.

 In the first few days, you should consider to take the door off.
 Many dogs have been scared off by the door closing, so they refuse to go into the crate.
 When your dog refuses to go into the crate, don’t be angry.
-You can try to throw another treat and walk away as though nothing happen.
+You can try to throw another treat and walk away as though nothing happens.
 Your dog may be willing to enter the crate when you are not around.
 It’s a new experience for your dog, so it is perfectly normal when your dog feels a little shy.

 It might take anywhere from hours to days for your dog to willingly go into the crate.
-Once, your dog is in the crate, you should give your dog reward and compliment.
+Once, your dog is in the crate, you should give your dog a reward and compliment.